 Spherical law of cosines adjusted for the coordinate transformation needed is shown in Figure 5.4.
 Colours marking the spherical triangle edges and angle, are the same shown in Figure 5.3.
-Theta (marked green), and Phi (marked magenta), are the antenna radiation pattern reference coordinates, and the Corr value (marked red) is the corrected value of the elevation angle in degrees that needs to be used in the calculation of the atmospheric attenuation, or in determining whether the antenna radiation pattern coordinates are pointing the Earth.
-Black dot in the center is marking the center of the Earth.
+Theta (marked green), and Phi (marked magenta), are the antenna radiation pattern reference coordinates, and the Corr value (marked red) is the corrected value of the elevation angle in degrees that needs to be used in the calculation of the atmospheric attenuation, or in determining whether the antenna radiation pattern coordinates are pointing the ground.
+Black dot in the center is marking the antenna position.